AH-64D-Apache-Official-Project/AH-64D-Apache-Official-Project.github.io/pages/mpd/wpn.md

 ## CODE Subpage

 You can access the Code page by pressing CODE (T4).
 The Code page displays all current laser channels and their respective laser frequency.
+You can cycle between LRFD and LST codes by pressing (T2).
+The currently selected channel is the channel that the selected tool in the top (T2) will use.
 Laser frequenies can be changed by pressing FREQ (T5) and selecting a channel then using the KU to set the frequency.
-You can cycle between LRFD and LST codes by pressing (T2)

 [image of CODE Page]()